The HubSpot vs Infusionsoft Debate Rages On

-HubSpot also requires you to prepay for a year (or at least commmit to a one year agreement), and that's a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)
+HubSpot also requires you to prepay for a year (or at least commmit to a one year agreement), and that can be a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)

 But you and I know that entrepreneurs can be a flighty group and sometimes we need to just dig deep, pay a healthy sum and use that big credit card statement as an attention-focusing tool that makes us stick with one thing to realize an ROI because doing 37 things to 90% completion just leaves you tired, frustrated and broke.

 Case In Point: I help quite a few people switch over from Ontraport to Infusionsoft on a regular basis.
 Ontraport offers a free trial, an optional setup fee and a 90-day refund when you start.
 So people jump in to Ontraport literally expecting to not use it.

 They are LOOKING for reasons to not like it.
 And guess what?

 They find those reasons, but only after wasting 90 days with something that didn't meet their needs.
 So they come to me, pay the $999 to $2,999 Infusionsoft Kickstart and get the help and the tool they need to grow.
 So charging a decent amount for a great tool and great support is a good thing.